160-year-old Vatican newspaper succumbs to coronavirus

 However, the paper was not published on Sept.
 20, 1870, when forces fighting for Italian unification conquered Rome and ended the Church’s temporal power over a large swathe of Italy known as the Papal States.

-Publication was also suspended for a period in 1919 due to labor unrest and other difficulties in Italy after World War One, Monda said.
+Publication was also suspended for a period in 1919 due to labour unrest and other difficulties in Italy after World War One, Monda said.
+(Reporting By Philip Pullella Editing by Gareth Jones)